KavishkaRathnayake/MultiLayoutApp/README.md

 # MultiLayoutApp
- this is mobile computing subject practrical 1
+ This is mobile computing subject practrical 1